Accomplished musician/producer has worked with Loreena for 34 years

 Brian has played on all Loreena’s records, except the first two, and been in supporting roles as assistant or co-producer, bringing the various musical and technical elements together to facilitate her vision for each song.
 In 1992, when Loreena was nominated for a Juno Award as producer on The Visit, Brian was also nominated as co-producer for his work on the album.
 He also mixed her 2012 Grammy-nominated Troubadours on the Rhine.

 The Visit won a Juno Award for Best Roots & Traditional Album and is the recording that propelled Loreena onto the international stage.
-It’s soon to be released as an enhanced and expanded anniversary five-disc, hardback book-bound package called The Visit: The Definitive Edition.

 An accomplished guitarist/composer/producer, Brian has been described as “unclassifiable” and “genre busting”.
 He has built a successful career of his own, recording nine jazz albums, most of them released under his own record label Sylvan House Music and available through his website.
 Over the years, he’s earned a string of accolades, including winning SOCAN’s Jazz and Instrumental Composer of the Year Award seven times.
 “It’s really great when you get acknowledged – it’s a little notch in your belt, but then you move on,” he says.